nvidia-cosmos/cosmos-reason1/docs/UserGuide.md

 wandb login # Then enter your WANDB_API_KEY
 ```

-or you can add WANDB_API_KEY to your environment variables by adding the line to your shell config (e.g. `~/.bashrc`):
+or you can add WANDB_API_KEY to your environment variables by adding the line to your shell config (e.g., `~/.bashrc`):
 ```bash
 export WANDB_API_KEY=${WANDB_API_KEY}
 ```

-3. Launch training by the following Training Scripts, you will see the wandb link in logging:
+3. Launch training with the following Training Scripts, you will see the wandb link in the logging:
 ```bash
 wandb: Currently logged in as: ${WANDB_USER_NAME} to https://api.wandb.ai.
 Use `wandb login --relogin` to force relogin
 wandb: Tracking run with wandb version 0.19.11